-Ladies and gentlemen, quite possibly the best live rock band on the planet.
-We've seen them a hundred and sixty seven times, and the Waco Brothers never fail to entertain with their train wreck approach to country.
+Well, the Wacos race towards the crossroads of punk and country, heedless of speed limits and stop signs.
+The collisions spectacular, loud, energizing and sometimes messy.
+We've seen them a three hundred and forty six times, and the Waco Brothers never fail to entertain.
 Subtlety is for the weak, so they've chosen the path of optimum mayhem and tomfoolery.
 In their rollicking career, they have been called everything from the flagship act of the alternative country "movement" to pure butchery.
-Both are likely to be correct.
+Both are likely to be correct, even within one evening.

-The line-up, in case you haven't been paying attention: Jon Langford (Mekons, Pine Valley Cosmonauts), Steve Goulding (Mekons, Pine Valley Cosmonauts, Graham Parker & the Rumour), Alan Doughty (Jesus Jones), Deano (Dollar Store, Wreck), and Tracy Dear (World's Greatest Living Englishman).
-Often filling in for Goulding on the Wacos' Midwestern jaunts is Joe Camarillo (Hushdrops).
+The line-up, in case you haven't been paying attention: Jon Langford (Mekons, Pine Valley Cosmonauts), Steve Goulding (Mekons, Pine Valley Cosmonauts, Graham Parker & the Rumour), Alan Doughty (Jesus Jones, Dollar Store), Deano (Dollar Store, Wreck), and Tracy Dear (World's Greatest Living Englishman).
+On drums the past few years has been Joe Camarillo (Hushdrops).

-Live performances of "See Willy Fly By," and "Take Me To The Fires", and video for "Death of Country Music" on the DVD Bloodied But Unbowed: Bloodshot Records' Life In The Trenches.
+- "See Willy Fly By," and "Take Me To The Fires" live video, and video for "Death of Country Music" on the DVD Bloodied But Unbowed

-"See Willy Fly By," "Take Me To The Fires" and "Walking on Hell's Roof" performed live on the Bloodied But Unbowed: The Soundtrack
+- "See Willy Fly By," "Take Me To The Fires" and "Walking on Hell's Roof" live performances on Bloodied But Unbowed: The Soundtrack

 - "Nine Pound Hammer" on Straight Outta Boone County